TheImagingSource/tiscamera/doc/pages/tcamprop.rst

 TcamError
 ---------

-.. c:enum:: TcamError
+.. cpp:enum:: TcamError

    Enumeration containing all possible error types tcam-property will return.

-   .. c:enumerator:: TCAM_ERROR_SUCCESS
+   .. cpp:enumerator:: TCAM_ERROR_SUCCESS
-   .. c:enumerator:: TCAM_ERROR_UNKNOWN
+   .. cpp:enumerator:: TCAM_ERROR_UNKNOWN
-   .. c:enumerator:: TCAM_ERROR_PROPERTY_NOT_IMPLEMENTED
+   .. cpp:enumerator:: TCAM_ERROR_PROPERTY_NOT_IMPLEMENTED
-   .. c:enumerator:: TCAM_ERROR_PROPERTY_NOT_AVAILABLE
+   .. cpp:enumerator:: TCAM_ERROR_PROPERTY_NOT_AVAILABLE
-   .. c:enumerator:: TCAM_ERROR_PROPERTY_NOT_WRITEABLE
+   .. cpp:enumerator:: TCAM_ERROR_PROPERTY_NOT_WRITEABLE

       | The property is either read only or temporarily locked.
       | Call :c:func:`tcam_property_base_is_locked` for verification.

-   .. c:enumerator:: TCAM_ERROR_PROPERTY_TYPE_INCOMPATIBLE
+   .. cpp:enumerator:: TCAM_ERROR_PROPERTY_TYPE_INCOMPATIBLE

       The property is of a different type.

-   .. c:enumerator:: TCAM_ERROR_PROPERTY_VALUE_OUT_OF_RANGE
+   .. cpp:enumerator:: TCAM_ERROR_PROPERTY_VALUE_OUT_OF_RANGE
-   .. c:enumerator:: TCAM_ERROR_NO_DEVICE_OPEN
+   .. cpp:enumerator:: TCAM_ERROR_NO_DEVICE_OPEN

       No device has been opened that can offer properties.
       This typically means the GstElement is not in GST_STATE_READY or higher.

-   .. c:enumerator:: TCAM_ERROR_DEVICE_LOST
+   .. cpp:enumerator:: TCAM_ERROR_DEVICE_LOST

       | The device has been lost.
       | This should be considered a fatal, unrecoverable error.

-   .. c:enumerator:: TCAM_ERROR_PARAMETER_NULL
+   .. cpp:enumerator:: TCAM_ERROR_PARAMETER_NULL

       | One of the given arguments is NULL.
       | Are provider/property pointer valid?
       | Is the name a valid string?

-   .. c:enumerator:: TCAM_ERROR_PROPERTY_DEFAULT_NOT_AVAILABLE
+   .. cpp:enumerator:: TCAM_ERROR_PROPERTY_DEFAULT_NOT_AVAILABLE

-.. c:enum:: TcamPropertyVisibility
+.. cpp:enum:: TcamPropertyVisibility

-   .. c:enumerator:: \
+   .. cpp:enumerator:: \
       TCAM_PROPERTY_VISIBILITY_BEGINNER
       TCAM_PROPERTY_VISIBILITY_EXPERT
       TCAM_PROPERTY_VISIBILITY_GURU
       TCAM_PROPERTY_VISIBILITY_INVISIBLE

-.. c:enum:: TcamPropertyIntRepresentation
+.. cpp:enum:: TcamPropertyIntRepresentation

    Enumeration describing recommendations on how the property should be represented.

-   .. c:enumerator:: \
+   .. cpp:enumerator:: \
       TCAM_PROPERTY_INTREPRESENTATION_LINEAR
       TCAM_PROPERTY_INTREPRESENTATION_LOGARITHMIC
       TCAM_PROPERTY_INTREPRESENTATION_PURENUMBER
       TCAM_PROPERTY_INTREPRESENTATION_HEXNUMBER

-.. c:enum:: TcamPropertyFloatRepresentation
+.. cpp:enum:: TcamPropertyFloatRepresentation

    Enumeration describing recommendations on how the property should be represented.

-   .. c:enumerator:: \
+   .. cpp:enumerator:: \
       TCAM_PROPERTY_FLOATREPRESENTATION_LINEAR
       TCAM_PROPERTY_FLOATREPRESENTATION_LOGARITHMIC
       TCAM_PROPERTY_FLOATREPRESENTATION_PURENUMBER

-.. c:enum:: TcamPropertyType
+.. cpp:enum:: TcamPropertyType

    Enumeration containing all possible property types.

-   .. c:enumerator:: \
+   .. cpp:enumerator:: \
       TCAM_PROPERTY_TYPE_INTEGER
       TCAM_PROPERTY_TYPE_FLOAT
       TCAM_PROPERTY_TYPE_ENUMERATION